sarit-chaet-hudis/diceapp/README.md

 ## Known Issues and Backlog

-- add photos to ReadMe!!
-- netlify link to the about section in repo
 - cannot accept number smaller than 20 to PointsToWin
 - Option to change player's names (and avatars)
   Code Cleaning: